 Bernoulli's equation describes an important relationship between pressure, speed, and height of an ideal fluid.
 In this lesson you will learn Bernoulli's equation, as well as see through an example how in an ideal fluid, the dynamics of that fluid remain constant.

 7. Buoyant Force: Definition, Equation & Examples

-This lesson defines the buoyant force, explain where it comes from, and where it exists.
-It describes the different kinds of buoyancies, givse you a formula, and an example of this force.
+This lesson defines the buoyant force, and it explains where buoyant force comes from and where it exists.
+It describes the different kinds of buoyancies while giving you a formula and an example of this force.